dhardestylewis/cahaba/README.md

 ## Installation and Usage

-Instructions for installing, configuring, and running the project can be found here: [INSTALL.md](INSTALL.md)
+Instructions for installing, configuring, and running the project can be found [here](INSTALL.md)

 ----